The Story of Accidental Tomatoes

 My accidental tomato grew despite me not paying a whit of intention to it.
 It just decided it was going to grow, so it did.

-And it’s going to produce a bumper crop of delicious fruit.
+And it produced a bumper crop of delicious fruit.

 There are people in the world who have really legitimate reasons for saying no to all the trappings of religion.
 But what if, instead of just closing our doors and hearts to them, we started to see all the beauty they are capable of producing?
 What if we allowed them to feed us, to nurture us … to make us all more alive together?